pixlee/android-sdk/README.md

 ## Album Analytics
 #### Opened Widget
 - To fire an opened widget event, simply call the `openedWidget` method of the PXLAlbum or PXLPdpAlbum AFTER data has been returned from the first call of the `loadNextPageOfPhotos` method, and an "Opened Widget" event will be fired containing all of the necessary analytics information.
-See the DataLoadedHandler function in GalleryFragment.java for an example.
+See the onComplete function in GalleryFragment.java for an example.

     ```
     #!java